Click on the country name below for information on airports sublisted there.

 New Information (November 2010):

 All documents (crew and aircraft) and requests must be officially translated into Spanish.
 Then the documents must be notarized, then the notarization must be apostilized.
-Then, all documents are to be sent via FEDEX to the attention of the Venezuelan CAA.

 Below please find the permit application procedure